-Although black windows have become very popular just over the past few years, they actually date back to the early twentieth century.
+Although black framed windows have become very popular over the past few years, they actually date back to the early twentieth century.
 Black steel windows were originally installed in warehouses and factories.
 These original black steel windows can still be found in industrial buildings that have been renovated.
 Black steel windows are also a modern-day construction option, although they are quite expensive.
 That’s why black-painted windows were invented – to give people an affordable option for this industrial look.

-As we are seeing black windows used more frequently in new construction and older homes now, some think it may just be a trend.
-I disagree, I actually feel like black windows are classic and considering they date back so far, they have a sense of character and timelessness about them.
+As we are seeing black framed windows used more frequently in new construction and home renovations, some think it may just be a fad.
+I disagree.
+I think black windows are classic, and considering they date back so far, they convey a sense of character and timelessness.

-Modern homes also commonly have black windows.
-They are natural fit in these types of houses considering their industrial origin.
+Modern homes also commonly have black framed windows.
+They are a natural fit in these types of houses considering their industrial origin.

 If there is one negative to black windows it is that sometimes the grilles can be hard to see in the daylight on the exterior.
 They blend in with the dark glass if there isn’t something bright reflected in the windows, or if there are no curtains or blinds directly behind the glass.

-One reason that we didn’t go with white windows is that we were afraid the color difference would be too noticeable between the white of the window and the shade of white that we are painting the house.
+One reason that we didn’t go with white windows is that we were afraid the color difference would be too noticeable between the factory finish white of the window and the shade of white (Sherwin Williams White Duck) that we painted the house.
 With black windows, this is not an issue since it is a drastic contrast.